syncfusion-content/xamarin-docs/Xamarin/ComboBox/Getting-Started.md

 ### Additional Step for iOS

-Create an instance of the `SfComboBoxRenderer` in FinishedLaunching overridden method of an AppDelegate class in iOS project as shown in the following codes:
+To launch the SfComboBox in iOS, call the `SfComboBoxRenderer.Init()` in the `FinishedLaunching` overridden method of the AppDelegate class after the Xamarin.Forms Framework has been initialized and before the LoadApplication is called, as demonstrated in the following code example.

 {% highlight c# %}
 public override bool FinishedLaunching(UIApplication app, NSDictionary options) {
-new Syncfusion.XForms.iOS.ComboBox.SfComboBoxRenderer();

-global::Xamarin.Forms.Forms.Init();

-LoadApplication(new App());

-return base.FinishedLaunching(app, options);
+    …
+    global::Xamarin.Forms.Forms.Init ();
+    Syncfusion.XForms.iOS.ComboBox.SfComboBoxRenderer.Init();
+    LoadApplication (new App ());
+    …
 }
 {% endhighlight %}

 ### Additional step for UWP